RealTimeAudioLab/RTAL-CDAD-001-Digital-Audio-Pat/engineering_archive/README.md

 ## Version 2

-* CPLD replacing the LS150 and GAL logic
+* CPLD replacing the complete LS150/GAL routing logic
+* Error Signal from Crystal CS8412 Digital Audio Receiver used from CS8412 on DAC Board

 ## Supporting Components